American Legion Baseball Scholarship

 Applicant must have graduated from high school or have enrolled at a college or university, be on a current roster with American Legion National Baseball that has been filed with National Headquarters, and be a part of a team affiliated with an American Legion Post.

 The scholarship application, three (3) letters of recommendation and certification form must be completed, postmarked, and mailed to your local Department (State) Headquarters.
 Any team manager or head coach of an American Legion (post–affiliated) team may nominate one player for consideration of the award.
-Do not send applications to National Headquarters.

 For more information or to apply, please visit the scholarship provider's website.